Thank you to all who participated in our 5th Annual Youth Essay Competition.

 Arya will be gifting her $500 award to Ekal Vidyalaya.
 Read her essay here.

-Arhaan Iyer, Grade 9, High School Finalist, Dallas, Texas
+High School Finalist, Grade 9, Dallas, Texas

 “I love writing because writing allows me to express my thoughts, ideas, and emotions in a meaningful way.
 I joined this contest as a unique way to push my writing skills and think critically about an issue that I’m passionate about.
 Through my research, I have come to understand the profound challenges faced by girls in India who are forced into child marriage and early pregnancy, often with little chance of pursuing a career, if any opportunity arises at all.
 This issue resonates deeply with me, and I am committed to being part of the solution”